Easy, Fast & Professional

-Second the Series LLC organizational structure can be like a parent with wholly-owned-subsidiaries, because each cell is allowed to contract in its own name, sue and be sued in its own name, obtain separate tax ID numbers, and even make separate tax elections (‘Check the box’ elections on IRS form 8832 or 2553), so one cell could be a partnership, another an s-corp, and another a c-corp.
+Second, the Series LLC organizational structure can be like a parent with wholly-owned-subsidiaries, because each cell is allowed to contract in its own name, sue and be sued in its own name, obtain separate tax ID numbers, and even make separate tax elections (‘Check the box’ elections on IRS form 8832 or 2553), so one cell could be a partnership, another an S-Corporation, and another a C-Corporation.

-There is also another way a series LLC is unlike either of the two above, which is what makes it so compelling to some who cannot afford to pay and maintain multiple LLCs.
-The Delaware series LLC enables operations to be managed under one roof.
+There is also another way a Series LLC is unlike either of the two above, which is what makes it so compelling to some who cannot afford to pay and maintain multiple LLCs.
+The Delaware Series LLC enables operations to be managed under one roof.
 It enables new protected series to be opened without additional filings or fees with the Delaware Secretary of State.
 The founding members associated with the parent company can generally designate members associated with one or more cells and membership interests to only apply to a particular cell.
-Therefore to use a simple example, ABC Capital LLC can be a one member LLC with Able Adams as a member.
+Therefore, to use a simple example, ABC Capital LLC can be a one member LLC with Able Adams as a member.
 It could have Ben Burns be a single member on ABC Capital LLC, protected series 1; with Christopher Curtis as the member on protected series 2; David Downing on protected series 3; and Elizabeth Emery as the member of protected series 4.
-Therefore that example is NOT a parent-child relationship, because it is more akin to 5 separately filed LLC’s under one roof.
+However, that example is NOT a parent-child relationship, because it is more akin to 5 separately filed LLC’s under one roof.
 For various reasons, we do not suggest this diversity of ownership, because it is unwieldy and runs a high potential for conflict.